Divlje Jagode: Formation and initial success (1977–1979)

 The band's beginnings can be tracked to the mid-1970s and the Zagreb-based band Zenit (Zenith), featuring guitarist Sead "Zele" Lipovača.
 Lipovača was born in Bihać and, after graduating from high school, moved to Zagreb for his studies of external trade.
 In Zagreb he performed with the bands Biseri (The Pearls) and Selekcija (Selection), before joining Zenit.
 Zenit reached the peak of their career with their performance at the 1974 edition of the BOOM Festival, held in Tivoli Hall in Ljubljana, with the live version of their song "Stara kuća je prazna" ("The Old House Is Empty") appearing on the live album Boom Pop Festival Ljubljana '74, recorded at the event.
 In 1977, Zenit former members Lipovača, vocalist Anto "Toni" Janković and bass guitarist Nihad Jusufhodžić formed the band Divlje Jagode in Sarajevo.
 The first lineup of the group also featured keyboardist Mustafa "Muc" Ismailovski (formerly of the band Grešnici) and drummer Adonis Dokuzović (formerly of Novi Akordi and Renesansa).
 The group soon managed to sign a contract with Yugoslavia's biggest record label Jugoton.
 The members initially wanted to name the band Dobro Ime (A Good Name), but the idea was ridiculed by Jugoton editors.
-Eventually, the members chose the name Divlje Jagode (Wild Stawberries), after the 1957 film by Ingmar Bergman.
+Eventually, the members chose the name Divlje Jagode (Wild Strawberries), after the 1957 film by Ingmar Bergman.

 The band achieved large popularity with their first singles – hard rock ballads "Jedina moja" ("My Only One") and "Patkica" ("Duckling"), and a cover of Bosnian traditional song "Moj dilbere" ("My Sweetheart").
 In 1978, Divlje Jagode released their debut self-titled album.
 The album featured Led Zeppelin-, Deep Purple- and Black Sabbath-influenced hard rock sound, with "Želim da te imam" ("I Want to Have You"), the balad "Krivo je more" ("The Sea Is to Blame"), and a new version of "Jedina moja" receiving large airplay.
 After the album was released, the band went on hiatus, as part of the members had to serve their mandatory stints in the Yugoslav People's Army.
 Ismailovski moved to pop rock band Srebrna Krila, and Lipovača, together with lyricist Marina Tucaković, became the spiritus movens for the disco group Mirzino Jato.